-The Healthcare Technology Management (HTM) program at Madisonville Community College is designed for the serious adult learner who desires a rewarding, stable, and life-long career as a biomedical technology management professional.
+The Healthcare Technology Management (HTM) / Biomedical Technology Systems (BTS) program at Madisonville Community College is designed for the serious adult learner who desires a rewarding, stable, and life-long career as a biomedical equipment technology service provider.

 The program also addresses both general and specialized medical technologies along with how these technologies are interfaced with health networks.
 The programs included IT related content will adequately prepare the student to meet the expectations of employers.

-All HTM classes are offered online with a delivery format that will accommodate those who live outside the Madisonville area.
+All HTM / BTS classes are offered online with a delivery format that will accommodate those who live outside the Madisonville area.

 With only 74 educational programs of this type throughout the country and the only public, non-profit program of its type in the state of Kentucky the HTM program at MCC offers students a unique training opportunity.